InamataIO/Flasher/README.md

 ## Release Process

-Push the final version, create a new release on Github, create a distributable binary for each platform and upload the releases to the Github release.
+Push the final version (with updated version numbers), create a new release on Github, create a distributable binary for each platform and upload the releases to the Github release.

 ### Bump Version Numbers